-We aim to incorporate environmental, social and governance (ESG) factors in our investment decisions to generate sustainable, long-term returns.
+We aim to incorporate environmental, social and governance (ESG)¹ factors into our investment decisions to generate sustainable, long-term returns.

-ESG factors can materially impact a company’s long-term performance.
-Put simply, we believe companies that conduct their business in a responsible and sustainable way are more likely to deliver value over time.
+ESG factors can have a material impact on a company’s long-term performance.
+Put simply, we believe companies that conduct their business in a responsible and sustainable way are more likely to deliver long-term value.

-Responsible Investment AUM (i.e. assets managed according to at least one or more of the GSIA seven styles of sustainable investing*) - USD432.6 billion
+- Responsible Investment Assets Under Management (AUM): Assets managed according to at least one or more of the Global Sustainable Investment Alliance (GSIA)² seven styles of sustainable investing – USD535.7 billion

-Other (i.e. portfolios where we do not yet formally implement at least one of the GSIA seven styles of sustainable investing*) - USD55.1 billion
+- Other: Assets where we do not yet formally implement at least one of the GSIA seven styles of sustainable investing – USD76.3 billion

 The value of investments and any income from them can go down as well as up and investors may not get back the amount originally invested.
 The value of the underlying assets is strongly affected by interest rate fluctuations and by changes in the credit ratings of the underlying issuer of the assets.